Alingo2/Automatic-alignment-of-underwater-laser-communication-system/README.md

 # Automatic-alignment-of-underwater-laser-communication-system
-We are trying to build a system which can realize underwater automatic alignment
+We are trying to build a system which can realize underwater automatic alignment[Grin]